 The well-documented book chronicles Big Ag’s decades-long manipulation of public opinion on the subject, revealing how both government agencies and mainstream media-outlets have consistently been selective about what they choose to report in order to avoid raising concern about the safety of GMO products.

-Meticulously documented and populated throughout, the book uses both credible facts and, occasionally, even striking metaphors to convey the dangers of unchecked genetic modification.
+Meticulously documented, the book uses both credible facts and, occasionally, striking metaphors to convey the dangers of unchecked genetic modification.

 In one passage, Druker uses the principles of programming to demonstrate the risks of trying to compose and manipulate the “code” of physical reality.
-He references the programmer’s distinction between “spaghetti code”, (or code so intertwined as to obscure unforeseen reactions with other code or the hardware itself), and “ravioli code”, or code designd to writes and relates data in a more discrete and less vulnerable manner.
+He references the programmer’s distinction between “spaghetti code”, (or code so intertwined as to obscure unforeseen reactions with other code or the hardware itself), and “ravioli code”, or code designed to relate data in a more discrete and in a manner less likely to create unforseen and malignant bugs.